Oregon town residents seek solace in church after college massacre

 ROSEBURG, Ore.
-(Reuters) - Grieving residents of an Oregon town reeling from a burst of gun violence that left 10 people dead sought solace in church services on Sunday, still bewildered by the massacre and disturbing details coming to light.
+(Reuters) - Grieving residents of an Oregon town reeling from a burst of gun violence that left 10 people dead on a college campus sought solace in church services on Sunday, still bewildered by the massacre and disturbing details coming to light.

-At Garden Valley Church, about 250 congregants stood at their seats as vocalists sang the Christian ballad “We Shall Not Be Shaken,” then watched a slide show about the victims after the minister asked children in the sanctuary to be excused.
+About 250 congregants at Garden Valley Church stood at their seats as vocalists sang the Christian ballad “We Shall Not Be Shaken,” then watched a slide presentation about the shooting victims after the minister had asked children in the sanctuary to be excused.

 “For Roseburg, this was 9/11,” Pastor Craig Schlesinger said from the pulpit, referring to the Sept.
-11, 2001 attacks on the World Trade Center and the Pentagon.
+11, 2001 attacks on New York and the Pentagon.

 Worshipers stood with hands raised, some wiping tears from their faces and embracing each other.